nvllkwng/redux-file-upload/README.md

 ## `data`
 Object with any additional data that will be sent along with the files to the endpoint.

+## `headers`
+Object with any additional headers that will be sent in the request to the endpoint.

 ## `dropzoneActiveStyle`
 Style used when user hovers over the dropzone.